IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/understanding_ifc.rst

 Key Concepts
 ============

-This section provides an overview of key IFC concepts and how they're implemented in BlenderBIM.
+This section provides an overview of key IFC concepts and how they're implemented in Bonsai.

 .. only:: builder_html and (not singlehtml)